louismullie/temp-data/markdown_final/19ac4bdf-cb18-7fe5-a3b3-e7fea6294d6b.md

 Data are from the IQVIA Longitudinal Prescription (LRx) database, capturing 92% of retail pharmacy prescriptions in the US.
 We followed the Strengthening the Reporting of Observational Studies in Epidemiology reporting guideline reporting guideline.
 The US Centers for Disease Control and Prevention determined human participant regulations, including informed participant consent, and institutional review board review was not applicable because deidentified secondary data were used in accordance with 45 CFR §46.

-Buprenorphine prescriptions dispensed to adults (aged ≥18 years) from January 1, 2015, through December 31, 2020, were identified.
+Buprenorphine prescriptions dispensed to adults (aged ≥ 18 years) from January 1, 2015, through December 31, 2020, were identified.
 Buprenorphine formulations primarily used to treat pain (Butrans and Belbuca) were not included in the sample.
 Prescriptions missing cost (2 917 421 prescriptions) and approximately 0.1% of the sample with negative or exceedingly high cost values (67 631 prescriptions) were excluded.
 The final sample was 67 592 683 prescriptions from 2015 to 2020.

 Prescription payers captured in the LRx data were combined into 6 categories: private and commercial, self-pay, Medicaid, Medicare, assistance, and unknown.
 Private and commercial included several forms of employer-sponsored health insurance, plans purchased through health insurance exchanges, and those administered by pharmacy benefit managers.
 Self-pay indicates a prescription was paid for entirely with cash.
 Medicaid includes Medicaid managed care or fee-for-service Medicaid.
 Medicare indicates prescriptions paid by Medicare Part D. The assistance category indicates payment using a discount card (including non-Medicare senior discount cards), a coupon, or a voucher.
-The unknown category was composed of prescriptions that were missing payer type or had “unspecified third party” or “unknown” for payer type (more detail on payer categories is provided in eTable 1 in Supplement 1).
+The unknown category was composed of prescriptions that were missing payer type or had "unspecified third party" or "unknown" for payer type (more detail on payer categories is provided in eTable 1 in Supplement 1).

 ---